AmyB173/aimfor9-mathsGCSE/testing.md

 <br/>
 <details>
 <summary><strong>(B) as a user, I want to be directed to specific resources that I can use to revise based on where I'm currently at</strong></summary>
-At the end of the test, the yser is directed to specific websites to improve on the topics they didn't do well on.
+At the end of the test, the user is directed to specific websites to improve on the topics they didn't do well on.

 ![An image of the suggested revision](./assets/images/readme/features/improve-lg.png)
 </details>